mardix/flask-recaptcha/README.md

 Additionally, you can use the syntax **{{ recaptcha_callback() }}**
 or **{{ recaptcha_callback(callback="some_callback_function") }}**
-to use Javascript callback function (default name - 'recaptcha_callback').
+to use JavaScript callback function (default name - 'recaptcha_callback').

 ## Config